awmckinley/config/modules/ft.scpt/README.md

-# AppleScript Language
+# AppleScript Development Tools

-A scripting language created by Apple.
+A macOS-specific environment for AppleScript development featuring Script Debugger IDE and FastScripts for script management and execution.